 However, when there is absolutely nothing that seems to hint at a possible explanation for an expert's codes, we have re-evaluated the country expert on the five criteria used to evaluate potential experts in the recruitment phase (see above).
 In some instances, one of the PIs - after deliberations and agreement with the other PIs - will additionally try to contact the coder for a neutral conversation to ensure that the ratings are not the result of technical difficulties or mistakes using the online coding interface.
 In a handful of cases when all these efforts have failed to alleviate notions of non-serious coding, the PIs have decided that that the country expert's ratings will be given zero weight (i.e., removed) from country-year and country-date dataset releases.
 At present, we have removed ratings for less than a dozen coders - over ten years during which 3,700 experts have collaborated with us.
 We are still in the process of refining our methods for this procedure and aim to publish additional details with upcoming annual releases.
-Notably, we maintain the original coder-level data in the publicly available coder-level dataset (or for a few early cases, in archived files that may be retrieved by special request), so that users who would like to construct an alternative version of the dataset including the excluded experts have the opportunity to do so.
+Notably, we maintain the original coder-level data in archived files (that may be retrieved by special request), so that users who would like to construct an alternative version of the dataset including the excluded experts have the opportunity to do so.